Thofa90/Customer-Segmentation-for-Personalized-Rewards-using-Machine-Learning/README.md

 ## 🛠️ Phase 3 – Feature Engineering

 In the feature engineering notebook, I engineered a user-level feature dataset by combining user, hotel, flight, and session information.
+There are 21 user-based features from user demographic info.,session behavior and purchase patterns from hotel and flight bookings.
+Analyzing tool: Python

 **Feature Overview**